jhaddix/tbhm/README.md

-# The Bug Hunters Methodology
+# The Bug Hunters Methodology (UNDERGOING CLEANUP)

 Welcome!
 This repo is a conglomeration of tips, tricks, tools, and data analysis to use while doing web application security assessments, and more specifically towards bug hunting in bug bounties.